ubffm/deromanize/README.rst

 dictionaries that have all the information needed to build up transliteration rules.
 It can easily be stored as JSON or any format can represent the same data structures as JSON.
-I like to use YAML because it's easy to write (though I do not mean to endorse the abomination that is the YAML standard in so doing; Perhaps hjson would be a saner choice).
+I like to use YAML because it's easy to write.

-The profile.
+The profile should contain at least one character group (the example below has two) and a ``keys`` section.

 .. code:: yaml